EvolveCoworking/Notes/README.md

 - Code of Conduct, must be signed by all members and visitors.

+- Phone calls or loud conversations must be taken onto the balcony.

+- If someone is wearing headphones, assume they are trying to concentrate.

 III.
 A Self-Managing Space

 IV.
 Freedom Within the Structure